Kuromi

 Kuromi (クロミ) is a mascot character owned by Sanrio and the darker counterpart to My Melody.
 She debuted in the 2005 anime series Onegai My Melody.
-She is presented as a rebellious character with a criminal streak and hidden girly side.
+She is presented as a rebellious character with a criminal streak and a hidden girly side.
 The creator of her character design is unclear, with Onegai My Melody studio Studio Comet and Sanrio having two different claims as to her designer.

 Design and conception

 Kuromi is a female anthropomorphic rabbit with white fur, a black jester hat with a pink skull design, a pink nose, and a devil tail.
 She was first designed in 2005 as a rival to My Melody in the anime series Onegai My Melody.
 Her name was originally Urami (ウラミ).

-Her personality has been described as jealous, chaotic, angry and unpredictable, and she has no qualms about committing various acts of crime.
+Her personality has been described as jealous, chaotic, angry, and unpredictable, and she has no qualms about committing various acts of crime.
 In her original appearance, she is the leader of a biker gang.
 She also has a girly side, with a soft spot for pretty boys and romance novels.
-She was born on Halloween, October 31st.
+She was born on Halloween, 31 October.

-The character designer of Kuromi is debated, with both Studio Comet artist Tomoko Miyagawa and Hello Kitty designer Yuko Yamaguchi claiming to have been her original designer.
-This has led to a legal dispute between the two companies in June of 2025.
+The character designer of Kuromi is debated, with both Studio Comet artist Tomoko Miyagawa and Hello Kitty designer Yuko Yamaguchi, claiming to have been her original designer.
+This has led to a legal dispute between the two companies in June 2025.
 Studio Comet also claims that series director Makoto Moriwaki was the one to name Kuromi.